Table of Contents

 The porosity of a stone is influenced by the number of channels, or micro-voids, in the stone itself.
 Granite has a reputation as a particularly non-porous stone.
 Marble is usually more porous.

 In countertops, these channels are much smaller.
 However, their presence means that food or water can seep into the stone, leaving stains.
 By using a sealer or impregnator on the stone, you’ll prevent liquids from seeping into the counter.

 How Often Should You Seal Your Countertops?

 The next most common question we hear is how often you should seal your countertop.
-Many salespeople will recommend sealing granite every six months to one year.
+Many salespeople will recommend sealing your granite countertop every six months to one year.
 Others say it should never need sealing, and a number of people fall somewhere in between.

-If you’re not sure whether your stone countertops need sealing, there are a couple simple tests to help you figure it out:
+If you’re not sure whether your stone countertops need sealing, there are a couple of simple tests to help you figure it out:

 Mineral Oil Test

-- Put a few drops of mineral oil in an out-of-the-way spot on your counter
+- Put a few drops of mineral oil in an out-of-the-way spot on your counter.

 - If a dark stain shows when you wipe up the mineral oil, it’s time to reseal your countertops.